public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/hyde.md

 ### "I read Satan's signature upon a face"

 - Parallels Hyde and the Devil, they are the same in comparable qualities - Hyde is associated with evil

+---

+## Chapter 4

+### "Hyde... for whom she had conceived a dislike"

+- Hyde's presence imposes on who sees him a feeling of prejudice to dislike him as his presence is "evil"

+---

+### "but he answered never a word"

+- Hyde's silence suggests that the attack on Carew was thought out without a good argument or reason for why he attacks him, pure evil

+---

+### "seemed to listen with an ill-contained impatience"

+- Hyde's impaitence with others is barely contained, he fails to hide it and lets it slip out
+- Opposite to a Victorian gentleman, who is supposed to be paitent and polite

+---

+### "[Hyde] broke out in a great flame of anger, stamping with his foot"

+- A metaphor describing his anger
+	- Described as a flame linking to Hell, Hell's flame is inextinguishable (eternal) relating to Hyde's anger, it cannot be stopped, indestructible
+- Stamping the verb enhances to visciousness of Hyde's attack aswell the attack being vindictive, no reason for it to be happening, Hyde is just evil

+---

+### "like a madman"

+- Hyde's behaviour has changed to a violent, insane lunatic

+---

+### "[Hyde] broke all bounds and clubbed him to the earth"

+- Hyde rejecting the Victorian gentlemen expectations completely, pure evil is acting
+- Clubbed the verb enhances the visciousness of Hyde's attack

+---

+### "with ape-like fury"

+- Zoomorphism - compared to an ape, underdeveloped human, linking to Darwinism showing the attack to be without reason and pure evil

+---

+### "[Hyde] was trampling his victim under foot and hailing a storm of blows"

+- The verbs trampling and hailing enhances the visciousness of his attack

+---

+### "under which the bones were audibly shattered"

+- The onomatopoeia can be imagined by the reader which enhances the visciousness of the attack

+---

+### "his victim... incredibly mangled"

+- This enhances the visciousness of the attack, depicting Carew as prey that Hyde had hunted on - animalistic, Hyde is a predator

+---

+### "insensate cruelty"

+- The attack was without reason, Hyde did this attack under pure evil

+---

+### "A flash of odious joy appeared upon the woman's face"

+- Hyde is disliked by many of whom see him

+---

+## Chapter 5

+### "The man... was mad"

+- Uncontrollable, unpredictable as seen in Utterson's encounter with Hyde [in this quote](#muderous-mixture-of-timidity-and-boldness)

+---

+## Chapter 6

+### "Much of his past was unearthed"

+- Unearthed relates to secrecy

+---

+### "all disreputable: tales came out of the man's cruelty... so callous and violent"

+- The stories about Hyde's deeds are all regarded as unacceptable
+- The acts he had done are cruel, insensitive and violent to others

+---

+## Chapter 8

+### "the body of a man sorely contorted and still twitching"

+- Imagery of horror and agony

+---

+### "He was dressed in clothes far too large for him"

+- Clues, foreshadowing to Hyde's identity reveal

+---

+### "body of a selfdestroyer"

+- selfdestroyer is suicide, a sin
+	- Some softened up in their attitudes to suicide at the time

+---

+## Chapter 9

+### "volatile"

+- Relates to his temper - short lived

+---

+### "a small man crouching against a pillar"

+- Animalistic - ready to pounce

+---

+### "I was struck besides with the shocking expression of his face, with his remarkable combination of great muscular activity and great apparent debility of constitution"

+- Disturbed by Hyde's appearance, a common occurence

+---

+### "the waist of his coat below his haunches, and the collar sprawling wide upon his collar"

+- Clues to Hyde's identity, same clothes as Jekyll in [Chapter 8](../timeline.md/#chapter-8)

+---

+### "there was something abnormal and misbegotten"

+- Victorian anxiety of the "other"
+- Hyde is inhuman

+---

+### "the creature"

+- Zoomorphism

+---

+### "something seizing, suprising and revolting"

+- Sibilance - usually used when describing Hyde

+---

+### "My visitor was, indeed on fire with sombre excitement"

+- Hyde's desperation, reflecting Jekyll's letter
+- Fire has connotations of danger

+---

+### "a certain icy pang along my blood"

+- Replusion Hyde invokes into others whom witness him

+---

+### "my impaitence has shown its heels to my politeness"

+- Juxtaposing words, foreshadowing Hyde's identity reveal

+---

+### "Will you be wise?
+Will you be guided?"

+- Arrogance displayed by Hyde
+- Jekyll's contempt for Lanyon being conventional instead of exploring ideas leaks into Hyde's personality

+---

+### "or the has the greed of curiosity too much command of you?"

+- Biblical language
+	- Danger of curiosity
+	- Sin of temptation

+---

+### "he reeled, staggered, clutched at the table and held on"

+- Visual description used to create imagery of pain and horror

+---

+## Chapter 10

+### "drinking pleasure... from any degree of torture to another"

+- Sadistic